Douglass, Memphis, Tennessee: Education

 The Douglass community is home to Douglass Elementary School on Ash Street.
 Since the school was built through early 1963-64 school year, the Douglass community also had a Junior High School for grades 7–9 as well as a high school grades 10–12.
 In the mid-1970s students passing from the 6th grade into Junior high were bussed to Gragg Junior High School on Jackson Avenue right outside the Douglass community where the student body was initially completely caucasian students.
 When students passed from the 9th grade to the 10th, they were bussed to Craigmont High School within the Raleigh community.
 The Raleigh community was a newly built community with a brand new high school with little to no windows.
 It resembled a prison from the outside.
 Within this school, various nationalities came together under a staff of caucasian teachers who were not equipped and experienced to teach African American or multiethnic children.
 Shortly thereafter, students were given the option of returning to their original schools, such as Douglass High School when they entered the 10th grade.
 Not all students returned to Douglass High School.
 Many remained at Craigmont High School in the North Memphis, Raleigh community.

-Douglass Community has a Community Center on Ash Street were full-time and Directors and part-time workers of the community center where employed over the years.
-One of the most successful directors was Terry E. Fluker Sr., a graduate of the original Douglass High School with a full scholarship to Alcorn State University for baseball.
-Terry returned to Memphis after attending the University at Alcorn in Spring 1977.
-Becoming the Director of the Douglass Community Center from 2000 to 2014.
-He retired on January 14, 2014.
+Douglass Community has a Community Center on Ash Street were full-time and Directors and part-time workers of the community center were employed over the years.

-While in high school Terry Fluker Sr. lead Douglass High School to the 1973 District Championship, where he scored 14 points in the last quarter with a unique left-handed jump shot.
-He was an outstanding player on the school's baseball team as well and currently plays in age 40 years older [MABL] adult baseball leagues.
-He currently has 2 national championship rings for the years 2005 and 2006 from this league.
-Terry was inducted to the Alcorn State University Sports Hall Fame in the sport of baseball inducted in 2011.

-In July 2019, Terry was awarded an 'Outstanding Volunteer Service Award' from the Douglass National Alumni Corporation, J. D. Springer Award, at their 41st convention held in Long Beach, California July 11–14, 2019.
-His volunteer service includes 4 years as a volunteer coach for Douglass High School baseball team.
-Terry helped secure donations for the team, coordinated old school vs. new school basketball games, and recruited the players.
-Recent alumni players played in July 2018.